Advanced Practice Pharmacy Clerkships

 Fourth-year pharmacy students on rotation are vital members of the pharmacy team, directly assisting in the care we provide to patients.
-Our philosophy is that didactic learning needs to be built upon during experiential rotations, not necessarily re-taught using lecture.
 All students round on inpatient rotations.
 Students on rotation have access to academic medical center resources including Grand Rounds presentations, educational conferences, journal clubs and physician resident teaching sessions.
 Student daily activities include but are not limited to:

 - Creating therapeutic plans